-If you are preparing for an emergency, you will want to have a great source of backup power in your home.
-With solar generators, you can generate and use renewable, clean electricity to run your appliances and life saving devices in the event of a grid failure.
+If you are preparing for an emergency, you need a great backup power source in your home.
+With solar generators, you can generate and use renewable clean electricity to power your appliances and life-saving devices in the event of a grid failure.

 For some, the Patriot Power Generator may appear to be a good option for a sustainable source of electricity.
-However, as we outlined in our massive patriot power generator review, it may not be the best choice for you..
+However, as outlined in our massive Patriot Power Generator review, it may not be the best choice for you.
 Keep reading to find out why.

-On one hand, the Patriot Power Generator could work well for a weekend camping trip (that might even be a stretch though), however it really is not ideal for a long term source of power.
-In this article, we are going to break down 10 reasons why the Patriot Power Generator is not the best power station for a survival situation.
+On one hand, the Patriot Power Generator could work well for a weekend camping trip (although that might be a stretch).
+That said, it is not ideal as a long-term source of power.
+Here, we break down ten reasons why the Patriot Power Generator is not the best power station for a survival situation.

-But the truth is, even with all of the extras, there are simply more affordable and better solar generators on the market today.
-For the purpose of this article, we will be comparing the Patriot Power Generator to the Bluetti EB240.
-Right now, the EB240 is available for just $1,899 and has almost 3.5 times the battery capacity at 2,400 watt hours!
+But the truth is, even with all of the extras, there are simply more affordable and better solar generators on the market.
+We're going to compare the Patriot Power Generator to the Bluetti EB240 later, but right now, the EB240 is available for just $1,899 and has almost 3.5 times the battery capacity at 2,400 watt hours!
 Crazy.

-Solar generators are often called “portable power stations,” however the weight of certain units really push this definition.
-The Patriot Power Generator weighs roughly 40 lbs which can be a bit heavy for most users.
-Not to mention it's 40 pounds with a 790 watt hour battery, whereas something like the Bluetti EB150 has a 1,500 watt hour battery and weighs just over 35 pounds.
+Solar generators are often called portable power stations; however, the weight of some units really pushes this definition.
+The Patriot Power Generator weighs roughly 40 pounds, which is a bit heavy for most users to consider portable, not to mention the 790 watt hour battery.
+Something like the Bluetti EB150 has a 1,500 watt hour battery and weighs just over 35 pounds.

 3. Battery Capacity